The 5 P's of Running Form

 Walk-through lunges - As you complete the walk-through portion of this drill, emphasizing the extra push with the toes teaches the body to do the same during the running motion.

 Toe walks - If done with a little bounce in the stride, this drill's plyometric effect will give the calves extra strength for pushing off.
 It is essential to focus on the quickness of the bouncing to desensitise the Golgi tendon organ, which causes muscle relaxation.
 This would diminish the calves' abilities to provide extra inches to stride length.

-The pattern of movement for the pull-through phase can be classified by the pneumonic heel up, toe-up, knee up.
-This, again, emphasizes the need for a toe-off motion in completing the propulsion phase of the stride.
-The heel up begins with the toe-off creating the heel to rise and continues with the need to get the heel to the upper thigh as quickly as possible.
-This will shorten the lever that needs to be brought forward, creating a faster pull through phase.
+The pattern of movement for the pull-through phase can be classified by the pneumonic "heel up, toe up, knee up."
+The "heel up" begins with the toe-off creating the heel to rise, and continues with the need to get the heel to the upper thigh as quickly as possible.
+Again, this emphasizes the need for a toe-off motion to complete the stride propulsion phase.
+It will shorten the lever that needs to be brought forward, creating a faster pull-through stage.

-The toe-up and knee up basically occur at the same time (keep in mind that all three of these events happen nearly simultaneously, as the goal is to have them occur as quickly as possible).
-As the heel is being brought to the upper hamstring, the knee is already being driven forward.
-As the foot swings through, it is then dorsiflexed (toe up), and placed in the position it will remain in until contact with the ground.
+The toe-up and knee-up coincide (keep in mind that all three of these events happen nearly simultaneously, as the goal is to have them occur as quickly as possible).
+As the heel is brought to the upper hamstring, the knee is already driven forward.
+As the foot swings through, it is dorsiflexed (toe up) and placed in the position it will remain in until it is in contact with the ground.
 This flexing of the anterior shin muscles also helps begin flexing the knee.

-Bringing the knee up is almost a misnomer, as it gives the illusion that the goal is to create a vertical component of movement.
-However, the primary thought behind knee up is in allowing the lower leg a slight amount of extra time to fall into position for the landing.
-In essence, this is merely a slight pause in the upper leg's motion while the lower leg uncoils.
+Bringing the knee up is almost a misnomer, as it gives the illusion that the goal is to create a vertical movement component.
+However, the primary thought behind "knee up" is to allow the lower leg a slight amount of extra time to fall into position for the landing.
+Essentially, this is a slight pause in the upper leg's motion while the lower leg uncoils.